 It is an especially crucial factor when it comes to AAA games (games of the highest quality).
 Screens come in various megapixel formats.

-Most of these games put as much effort into the game world graphics and aesthetic as they do with the general gameplay, which is a lot.
+Most of these games put as much effort into the game world graphics and aesthetics as they do with the general gameplay, which is a lot.

 Hence, for the best experience when playing your post-apocalyptic survival horror, 1st/3rd person shooting, or even competitive sports games, you will need to think about your res output.